RGivisiez/dissertation-defense/README.md

-# dissertation-defense
+# Dissertation Defense Slides

-My dissertation defense slides made with reveal.js
+These are the slides used in my dissertation defense made with [reveal.js](https://revealjs.com/)